swch/strivve-docs/src/pages/resources/progress-messages/index.md

       "label": "What is your mother's maiden name?", "secret": true
     }
-  ]
+  ],
+  "message": {
+    "status": "PENGING",
+    "percent_complete": 60,
+    "job_timeout": 827027,
+    "status_message": "The site is requiring additional information.", }
 }
 ```

 To reduce the amount of time required to complete the job, starting a job before credentials have been collected can reduce the overall user waiting time.
 When this occurs, there will be a credential_request and a corresponding envelope_id that will need to be used to respond with the initial credentials.
+Note that all messages with a status that starts with "PENDING" indicate that the message will be accompanied with an account_link parameter, and that data is required from the user and the job will block until responded to.

 ### Credential responses